Han nationalism

-Han nationalism is a form of ethnic nationalism asserting ethnically Han Chinese as the exclusive constituents of the Chinese nation.
+Han nationalism is a form of ethnic or racial nationalism asserting ethnically Han Chinese as the exclusive constituents of the Chinese nation.
 It is often in dialogue with other conceptions of Chinese nationalism, often mutually-exclusive or otherwise contradictory ones.
 Han Chinese are the dominant ethnic group in both states claiming to represent the Chinese nation: the Republic of China and the People's Republic of China.

 Han Chinese also constitute a sizable ethnic minority or plurality group in a number of other countries, such as Malaysia and Singapore.
-In the modern era, ethnicity's role in the Chinese nation continue to color conceptions of Chinese culture, geopolitics, and history.
+In the modern era, ethnicity's role in the Chinese nation continues to color conceptions of Chinese culture, geopolitics, and history.